 Here’s another brutalist metal table leg design.
 The detail that matters most with brutalism is geometry.
 With this table, you get balance and geometrical design.

 Hairpin Table Legs

 The combination of wood and metal is in no way unusual or unconventional, especially when it comes to tables.
 This coffee table puts together a uniquely-shaped wooden top and metal hairpin legs.

 Art Deco Table Legs

 Art deco is everywhere and be anything.
 This sleek table design is all about balance and style.
 The beauty lies within the contrasts between wood and a shiny, thick base.
 The top has a toned down look that grounds the shiny base.

 This table design only has you in mind.
 Sometimes all you need is a table for one or maybe two.
 The fact that metal-base tables fit with industrial and even rustic settings is undeniable.

 You can see here where a small metal and wood table is used in combination with a matching pair of bar stools.

 There’s no rule saying how to combine tables and chairs.
 I guess each table offers at least two or three options and several more can be discovered by also taking into consideration other design features of the surrounding decor.

-When you have a dining table with a live edge wood top, few other things matter.
-That’s why the metal base that holds the top is so simple and so little interesting and eye-catching by comparison.
+When you have a dining tabletop with a live edge wood top, few other things matter.
+That’s why the metal base that holds the top is simple.
+The design is also easy to install.